renancostab/MockEverything/README.md

 * Support for x64
 * Port for Lazarus FPC

-## What's new in 1.1: ##
+## What's new in 1.1 version: ##
-* Better demo using map file for mock private and protected functions
+* Better demo using map file to mock private and protected functions
-* Code adaption for lower versions of Delphi
+* Code adaption to lower versions of Delphi
   (The project was tested under Delphi XE)

 ## Dependencies: ##